Chieze-Franklin/Bolt.js-Book/packagejson.md

 * [main](/main.md)
 * [checks](/checks.md)
 * [collections](/collections.md)
-* dependencies: String \/\/the same format as npm dependencies but lists apps \(not modules\) that this app depends on
+* dependencies: String //the same format as npm dependencies but lists apps \(not npm modules\) that this app depends on
 * displayName: String //a user-friendly caption for your app
 * [extensions](/extensions.md)
 * [files](/files.md)